Rustavi School #5 Water and Sanitation Project – Georgia

 The sports hall is a separate building behind the school and houses the gym and dance hall.
-Students from all grades use the sports hall several times a week when they attend physical education class.
-Other students from surrounding neighborhoods also come to the sports hall to participate in after school activities.
+Students from all grades use the sports hall several times a week when they attend physical education classes.
+Other students from surrounding neighborhoods also come to the sports hall to participate in after-school activities.

 This project is to bring running water to the sports hall of Rustavi School #5, and also to restore two existing squat toilets to functionality.
 The water will be used for drinking, handwashing, and sanitation.

 The main school building has running water on the first level.
 Water pipes will be extended from the main building to provide water for the sports hall.

 Two sinks with taps will be installed, one in the girl’s changing room and one in the boy’s changing room.
 Soap dispensers and towel holders will also be installed.

 The existing squat toilets will be cleaned, repaired, and connected to the water system so as to allow them to be flushed.

 The work will be done by a workman at the school and by two of the physical education teachers.